laineycenns-rgb/Dotstim/README.md

 ## Overview
 This psychophysical experiment measures participants' ability to detect motion direction in a field of moving dots.
 Participants indicate whether a collection of moving dots moves left, right, or in some trials, neither, with those appearing as a collection of random directions.
 After each trial, participants rate their confidence in their response.

+## Running the Experiment
+### Step 1: Launch the Script
+random_dot_motion_experiment.py
+### Step 2: Dialog Box
+Participant number: []
+Age: []
+Number of trials: Choose from 12, 60, 120, or 180 trials
+### Step 3: On Screen Participant Name Entry
+Type first 4 letters of last name + last 2 digits of birth year (eg. ENNS03)
+Use BACKSPACE to delete mistakes
+Press RETURN when finished
+### Step 4: Follow On-Screen Instructions
+The experiment will guide participants through the task.

 ## Experiment Design
 ### Trial Types: